extra2000/zabbix-box/README.md

 * Under tab `Templates`:
     * Add `Template OS Linux by Zabbix agent active`, can be found in host group `Templates/Operating systems`.

+Note that when using `agent active`, Zabbix server will query metrics from agent's port `10050`.
+If the agent is behind firewall or NAT, use passive agent template `Template OS Linux by Zabbix agent`.

 ## Allow Guests to view graphs and screens